cunnie/gobonniego/README.md

 (<http://www.cs.cmu.edu/~chensm/papers/TPCE-sigmod-record10.pdf>).

-The IOPS measurement cycle runs for approximately 15 seconds, at the end of which `gobonniego` tallies up the number of I/O operations and divides by the duration of the test.
+The IOPS measurement cycle runs for approximately 15 seconds, at the end of which GoBonnieGo tallies up the number of I/O operations and divides by the duration of the test.

-`gobonniego` uses
+GoBonnieGo uses
 [`ioutil.TempDir()`](https://golang.org/pkg/io/ioutil/#TempDir) to create the temporary directory in which to place its files, unless overridden by the `-dir` flag.
 On Linux systems this temporary directory is often `/tmp/`, on macOS systems, `/var/folders/...`.

-`gobonniego` measures bytes in [MiB](https://en.wikipedia.org/wiki/Mebibyte) and GiB:
+GoBonnieGo measures bytes in [MiB](https://en.wikipedia.org/wiki/Mebibyte) and GiB:

 - 1 MiB == 2<sup>20</sup> bytes == 1,048,576 bytes